 Understanding Victoria’s Vacant Residential Land Tax: Key Updates and Implications

-The current Vacant Residential Land Tax applies to residential properties or land left idle or empty for more than six months and have not undergone significant renovation/reconstruction.
-The properties that are presently taxed are in the inner and middle suburbs of Melbourne within the following council areas:
+The Vacant Residential Land Tax (VRLT) currently applies to residential properties and holiday homes left idle or empty for more than six months that have not undergone significant renovation or reconstruction.
+The properties currently subject to the tax are in the inner and middle suburbs of Melbourne within the following council areas:

 • Banyule